VerdeNotte/VersionControl-Git-Github/README.md

 # VersionControl-Git-Github
 Understanding the basics about Version Control, Git and Github

-1. Set up and a play around
+1. Local Git

-2. Branching + Merging
+2. GiHub Repo + Branching + Merging

 3. Pushing +  Pulling

-4. R + Github
+Resources - Please check out what we've used and useful guides to help you use Git and Github.

+Git For Data Science - Tutorials + websites for using Git with R.